splunk/splunk-operator/docs/AppFramework.md

    * In this example, the Splunk Apps are located at `bucket-app-framework-us-west-2/Standalone-us/networkAppsLoc/` and `bucket-app-framework-us-west-2/Standalone-us/authAppsLoc/`, and are both accessible through the end point `https://s3-us-west-2.amazonaws.com`.

 5. Update the standalone CR specification and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
-For CRs where the Splunk Enterprise instance will run the apps locally, set the `scope: local ` The Standalone and License Master CRs always use a local scope.
+For CRs where the Splunk Enterprise instance will run the apps locally, set the `scope: local ` The Standalone and License Manager CRs always use a local scope.

 Example: Standalone.yaml